cytoscape/cytoscape-manual/docs/Annotations.md

    ![type_arrow.png](_static/images/Annotations/type_arrow.png)

-## The Annotations Panel
+## The Annotation Panel

-The Annotations panel shows the annotations that are currently present on the foreground and background layers.
+The Annotation panel shows the annotations that are currently present on the foreground and background layers.
 The panel allows you to create and delete annotations, select annotations, move annotations up and down, move annotations between layers, and group annotations.